-You have now indexed two documents in Solr, and committed these changes.
+You have now indexed one document about Solr, and committed that change.
 You can now search for "solr" using the "Make a Query" interface on the Admin screen, and you should get one result.
 Clicking the "Search" button should take you to the following URL...